jamesdbrock/testudinal-haskell/README.md

-# testudinal-haskell
+# Testudinal Haskell

-Haskell programming with Turtle drawing, for ages 9–13
+Haskell programming with turtle graphics, for ages 9–13.

+This is an attempt to provide a real Haskell educational programming environment for the youngest possible audience.
+It’s a Jupyter notebook REPL running Haskell in Visual Studio Code.

 # Requirements

+There is some setup, which will have to be done by someone who knows how to install and configure software development tools.

 ## Docker